Applications for 2020 grants are now closed. Stay tuned for our 2021 application period opening June 15, 2020.

 Metro Central enhancement grants support residents within a target area that stretches along the west side of the Willamette River from the Northwest Neighborhood Association to Linnton, along with an area around the St. Johns Bridge within North Portland’s Cathedral Park neighborhood.
 Grants are awarded on an annual basis by the Metro Central Enhancement Committee, made up of representatives from the surrounding neighborhoods, businesses and environmental community.
-In 2016, the Metro Central Enhancement Committee funded 11 local improvement projects totaling $377,406.
+In 2019, the Metro Central Community Enhancement Committee funded 13 local improvement projects totaling $296,300.

 Community enhancement grants are designed to serve people who may be negatively impacted by having a waste transfer station located within their community.
 Projects must occur within the target area.
 Use this interactive map to see if your project falls within the target area boundary.